Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers

 Merton Council recognises its duties to safeguard the confidentiality of all personal information.
 The disclosure of confidential information will not be made to another person or organisation unless it is ensured this is lawful.

-All council staff must be made aware that the General Data Protection Regulations (GDPR) and Data Protection Act 2018 apply to the processing of all personal data, both in paper and electronic records.
+All council staff must be made aware that the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 apply to the processing of all personal data, both in paper and electronic records.
 Where disclosure is proposed, and there is any doubt as to whether the data protection legislation applies or whether the common law of confidentiality applies, advice will always be sought, from the Council's Information Governance Team.
 The Caldicott Principles govern the use of information about service users to ensure that the minimum amount of person identifiable information is exchanged and only when absolutely necessary (see Caldicott Principles).

 There should be a record on file, for the reasons for sharing personal data as this would form part of an audit, in the event that this is challenged or needs to be reviewed or investigated.